SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs-Magic-Code.md

 As you can see, it's a Primary Text Card View, which simply renders a text with the current user display name in the header.
 There's also another text with the user principal name in the body.
 Additionally there's a "Sign out" button that allows the user to sign out, when there's a current authenticated session.

-When it comes to the implementation of the Sign-In card view, you have two options:

 #### Implementing sign-in card view with automatic magic code handling

-In case you want to support Microsoft Entra ID (Azure Active Directory v2) authentication with magic code automatic handling, you need to implement the Sign-In card as follows:
+To support Microsoft Entra ID (Azure Active Directory v2) authentication with magic code automatic handling, you need to implement the Sign-In card as follows:

 ```CSharp
 // SignIn Card View (Sign-In Card View)